 There is also the value of the daily structure.
 Not only do camps focus on kids having fun, but the activities are structured and a routine is in place.
 Children are not allowed to simply free-flow throughout their day, and they certainly can’t sleep in until noon.

 Children thrive on structure, despite their frequent resistance to it.
 So please don’t decide against summer camp because your son or daughter resists.
 Many will resist.
 However, they cannot know whether these experiences will be good or not.
 For many, they will argue for the familiar and comfortable, and against the novel and challenging.
 However, it’s our job to know what will bring growth and independence.

 Here are my essentials for making the transition to camp easier and less stressful for your children, whether day camps or a sleep-away:

-• Discuss any concerns openly, but only three times: Some of you will have children who tend to worry or express concerns about summer camps.
-I would encourage you to discuss these worries, but explain to your child that you will go over this only a couple of times.
+- Discuss any concerns openly, but only three times: Some of you will have children who tend to worry or express concerns about summer camps.
+I would encourage you to discuss these worries but explain to your child that you will go over this only a couple of times.
 If you keep talking about these worries, you will most likely heighten their state of fear.
-While in the moment these talks seem to help (and they do); it’s the repetition that tends to make things worse.
+While at the moment these talks seem to help (and they do); it’s the repetition that tends to make things worse.
 Avoid repeated worrisome conversations!

-• “Sweetheart, you will get through it.”
+- “Sweetheart, you will get through it.”
 These are your magic words.
-Let your kids know that it’s natural to be a bit worried, or scared or even homesick at times.
+Let your kids know that it’s natural to be a bit worried, or scared, or even homesick at times.
 Relate this to some personal life situation of yours, if possible.
 But in the end, affirm to your children that, “You will get through this.”
-Then smile, give them a hug and move on.
+Then smile, hug them and move on.
 This strong message of normalizing the worry, while simultaneously affirming that they have the strength to get through it, is the most powerful gift you can offer.

 In the end, it’s about having fun AND at the same time, preparing your children for life.
 Summer camps are a great opportunity for your children to get both!